farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_10_Lab8_Ex2_Configure_Azure_AD.md

 2. In the **Adatum Corporation | Overview** window, in the middle section under **Manage**, select **Devices**.

+3. In the **Devices | Overview** window, in the middle section, select **All devices**.

-3. In the **Devices | All devices** window, in the details pane on the right, verify that **LON-CL2** is displayed in the list of devices. <br/>
+4. In the **Devices | All devices** window, in the details pane on the right, verify that **LON-CL2** is displayed in the list of devices. <br/>

-   **Note:** Back in Lab 5, you performed a task that configured Mobile Device Management (MDM) auto-enrollment; this was a prerequisite to performing a later Windows Information Protection lab.
-When you performed this MDM configuration lab, it automatically enrolled the devices belonging to members of the WIP Users group.
-At the time, Joni Sherman was logged into Microsoft 365 on LON-CL2, and since she was a member of the WIP Users group, LON-CL2 was automatically enrolled into Intune as its MDM authority.
+   **Note:** Back in Lab 4, you performed a task that configured Mobile Device Management (MDM) auto-enrollment; this was a prerequisite to performing a later Windows Information Protection lab.
+When you performed this MDM configuration lab, it automatically enrolled the devices belonging to members of the Compliance Test Users group.
+At the time, Joni Sherman was logged into Microsoft 365 on LON-CL2, and since she was a member of the Compliance Test Users group, LON-CL2 was automatically enrolled into Intune as its MDM authority. <br/>

+   If Joni Sherman was not logged into Microsoft 365 on LON-CL2 at the time you performed Lab 4, then LON-CL2 won't appear on this page.
+If that's the case, then you must enroll LON-CL2 to Intune.
+To do so, perform the following steps: <br/>

+   - In your Edge browser, select the **Microsoft 365 admin center** tab.
+   - In the **Microsoft 365 admin center** window, in the navigation pane under the **Admin centers** section, select **Endpoint Manager**.
+   - On the **Microsoft Endpoint Manager admin center** window, select **Devices**.
+   - On the **Devices | Overview** window, in the middle pane under the **Device enrollment** section, select **Enroll devices**.
+   - On the **Enroll devices | Windows enrollment** window, under the **General** section, select **Automatic enrollment**.

-4. In the **Devices | All devices** window, in the middle pane, select **Device settings**.
+5. In the **Devices | All devices** window, in the middle pane, select **Device settings**.

-5. In the **Devices | Device settings** window, in the details pane on the right, in the **Users may join devices to Azure AD** option, verify that **All** is selected.
+6. In the **Devices | Device settings** window, in the details pane on the right, in the **Users may join devices to Azure AD** option, verify that **All** is selected.
 This means that all Azure AD users can join their devices to Azure Active Directory.

-6. Scroll down to the bottom of the window.
+7. Scroll down to the bottom of the window.
 Under **Additional local administrators on all Azure AD joined devices**, no local administrators are displayed.
 Select the **Manage Additional local administrators on all Azure AD joined devices**. <br/>

    On the **Device Administrators | Assignments** window, note that there are no additional assignments.
 In the next several steps, you will add a role assignment.

-7. In the **Device Administrators | Assignments** window, select **+Add assignments** on the menu bar.
+8. In the **Device Administrators | Assignments** window, select **+Add assignments** on the menu bar.

-8. In the **Add assignments** pane on the right, select **Alex Wilber** in the list of users and then select the **Add** button at the bottom of the screen.
+9. In the **Add assignments** pane on the right, select **Alex Wilber** in the list of users and then select the **Add** button at the bottom of the screen.

-9. Select the **Back arrow** on the address bar to return to the **Devices | Device settings** page.
+10. Select the **Back arrow** on the address bar to return to the **Devices | Device settings** page.
 Verify the **Require Multi-Factor Auth to join devices** toggle switch is set to **No**.
 The **Maximum number of devices per user** is currently set to **50**; select this field and in the drop-down menu that appears, select **10**.

-10. On the menu bar at the top of the page, select **Save**.
+11. On the menu bar at the top of the page, select **Save**.

-11. Leave all browser tabs open for the next task.
+12. Leave all browser tabs open for the next task.

 You have changed the default settings for users to join their devices to your Azure AD tenant.